DexterSun/DexterSun.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I am currently a financial economist at the Federal Deposit Insurance Corporate (FDIC).
-I also enjoy teaching and am an adjunct professor for Text Mining for Economics and Finance at the University of Maryland in the Robert H. Smith School of Business.
-In July 2018, I finished my PhD in Economics from the Universitat Pompeu Fabra and Barcelona Graduate School of Economics.
-I started my academic career in mathematics, with a Bachelor's degree in Applied Mathematics from University of California, Berkeley.
-I spent some time working alongside central banks through an 8 month visit in Germany at the Deutsche Bundesbank and with a current research project with the Banco de la Rep&uacute;blica of Colombia.
-Previously, I did internships in the credit department of Moody's Analytics and in various financial companies, including investment funds.
-Outside of economics and finance, I like learning about natural language processing, innovations in machine learning, Brazilian Jiu Jitsu, and improv comedy.
+I am currently a Ph.D student in the National University of Singapore(NUS) and also a research engineer under Prof. CHIRIKJIAN, Gregory S.
+In June 2021, I finished my master in Mechanical from NUS.
+My master research title is Tele-rehabilitation Assistant Vision System.
+Before that, I started my academic career in mechanical engineering, with a Bachelor's degree in mechanical engineering from Dalian University of Technology.
+I spent some time working on mechanical-related topics like design of reducer, development of flexible wearable devices, modeling of soft robots, vision-based detection, etc and I am currently working on robot manipulation based on vision and natural language processing methods.
+I like learning about innovations in machine learning, natural language volleyball, and improv comedy.
 <br>
 <br>
-Download my <a href="https://www.dropbox.com/s/yzu33h38flxfkri/soto-cv.pdf?dl=0" download="Soto, Paul- CV">CV</a><br>
+Download my <a href="https://drive.google.com/file/d/1m8wPOF9XseigQHwI_7iMlGPlsSNvfyZZ/view?usp=sharing" download="Sun Zhanhong - CV">CV</a><br>
 <br>